Dr. Eric Bechhoefer, Chief Engineer/CEO GPMS

 We have run many gearboxes to failure in testing – we may have the largest set of fault data in the world.
 What we find with the threshold setting process is conservative.
 While we recommend maintenance at a Health Indicator (HI) of 1 (physical damage is visible), the bearing will seize around a HI of 50 to 100.
 While it may take 150 to 300 hours to go from 0.5 to 1, it may take only 50 hours to go to HI 10.
 We have never run a gear to failure, typically stopping testing at 3 to 5.

-As you can see, there is a lot that goes into developing reliable thresholds on a component-by-component basis.
-The most gratifying indicator is the feedback we get from maintainers when they remove a part we’ve identified as needing maintenance.
-They report their own inspection validated the tool’s detection capabilities and appreciate Foresight’s role in helping them avoid unplanned downtime and/or collateral damage to their gearbox.
-And ultimately, we hope the information Foresight provides helps to improve safety and efficiency of operations.
+Of course the most gratifying indicator of success is the feedback we get from maintainers when they remove a part we’ve identified as out of spec.
+When they report that their own inspection validated the tool’s detection capabilities we know we’re helping them avoid unplanned downtime and/or collateral damage to their gearbox.
+Ultimately, we hope the information Foresight provides helps to improve safety and efficiency of operations.